 - Roof rafters pulling away from the ridge beam.

-- The garage step is too high so it’s a tripping hazard.
+- The garage step made by the garage door service is too high so it’s a tripping hazard.

 - Furnace exhaust pipe might be too long to maintain the manufacturer warranty.

 - Storage closets are not ventilated to prevent mold.

 Inspect the new home you are buying with a good home inspector.
 Builders are human; this doesn’t mean they’re bad.
 They make mistakes like all of us.
 Because of this you need to protect yourself.
 You do this with a home inspection.

 I am not a home inspector which is why I missed these issues.
 Home inspectors examine a house with a trained eye.
 No real estate agent or home buyer does this.
 Why?
 Because we can’t.
 Use a professional home inspector to protect yourself because not doing so is a huge mistake.